olga-od-ua/MS3repo/README.md

 Home page will display various categories of recipes with a link to the relevant list of recipes.

-In the PC version, the navigation is presented by the Nav bar with inline elements.
+In the PC version, the navigation is presented by the Navbar with inline elements.
 In the mobile version the navigation is presented by the Burger Icon.

 **The Skeleton Plane**